gvwilson/fiction/iffy/index.md

 "Is your da here?"
 She held up the bent reciprocating rod by way of explanation.

-"He in back," Jeep muttered,
-jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.
+"He's in back," Jeep muttered, jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.

 The inside of the shed was a humid mug of long-ago fish,